Meaghan Creed: Career and Research

 After her postdoctoral work in Switzerland, Creed came back to North America in 2016 as she was recruited to be an Assistant Professor of Pharmacology at the University of Maryland School of Medicine.
 Creed's lab at the University of Maryland focused on probing the neural circuitry underlying reward-seeking, risk tolerance, impulsivity, and anhedonia in order to one day develop strategies to modulate these circuits in a therapeutic manner.

-Creed was recruited to Washington University in St. Louis in October 2018, where she now holds the title of Assistant Professor of Anesthesiology and runs her lab in the Pain Center within the department of Psychiatry.
+Creed was recruited to Washington University School of Medicine in October 2018, where she now holds the title of Associate Professor of Anesthesiology, Psychiatry and Neuroscience and runs her lab in the Washington University Pain Center.
 Creed's lab focuses on developing novel neuromodulatory approaches to treat brain related disorders such as depression, chronic pain, and addiction.
-The types of neuromodulatory therapies her lab focuses on are deep brain stimulation, targeted drug delivery, and neurostimulation with focused ultrasound.
+The types of neuromodulatory therapies her lab focuses on are deep brain stimulation, targeted drug delivery, and neurostimulation.

 The first paper published by the Creed Lab in 2018 explored the distinct population of Glutamatergic ventral pallidum (VP) neurons and their role in reward seeking behavior.
 Creed and her team found that VP neurons have excitatory projections to lateral habenula, rostromedial tegmental nucleus, and GABAergic VTA neurons.
 They also found that selective activation of this subpopulation of VP glutamatergic neurons induced place avoidance suggesting their role in constraining reward seeking behavior.
 Continuing to explore the VP, Creed and her team looked at the role of the GABAergic VP neurons in appetitive and aversive behavior.
 They first explored human imaging studied to look at the role of the VP in the human brain and found that it tracks reward-sensitivity and motivation to seek rewards.
 They further found that a subsection of the VP seemed to be implicated in processing aversive information.
 They mimicked these findings in the rodent brain using in vivo electrophysiology and behavioral pharmacology which poses the question as to how the mechanisms by which the VP is able to elicit such distinct behavioral outputs, aversive or appetitive behaviors, when it plays a role in both.
 Their findings set up the anatomical and molecular background for future studies to probe these questions.

 Her lab also is a proponent of Open Science.
 In 2018, they developed an Open Source lickometer, that allows scientists to easily detect when mice lick for specific substances in self administration and sucrose preference tasks.
 They made the instructions, the code and the schematics all open source.
-Further, in 2019, they received funding from the McDonnell Center for Systems Neuroscience at Washington University, in addition to donations from the WashU Pain Center and Anesthesiology Division of Basic Research to support a series of workshops to introduce people to open source techniques like DeepLabCut, co developed by Mackenzie Mathis and Alexander Mathis, Bonsai, and Arduino.
+Further, in 2019, they received funding from the McDonnell Center for Systems Neuroscience at Washington University in St. Louis, in addition to donations from the WashU Pain Center and Anesthesiology Division of Basic Research to support a series of workshops to introduce people to open source techniques like DeepLabCut, co developed by Mackenzie Mathis and Alexander Mathis, Bonsai, and Arduino.